 Students may "challenge" some WPC courses by demonstrating proficiency in the identified subject or skill.
-The student meets with the appropriate academic Department Chair to arrange for proficiency demonstration.
+Students should confer with the academic counselor.
+The appropriate academic Department Chair must approve prior to the student taking the exam.
+Exams are graded.
 Proficiency may be demonstrated for a waiver of a requirement (test fee only) or for academic credit (test fee plus a per-credit transcription charge).
-Students should confer with the academic counselor.
-A maximum of 30 credits may be awarded through Proficiency Exams.